 I hate to go into ingredients, but I have to.
 I was a bit hesitant to try a sulfate and silicone free routine at first, and to recommend it to you guys, but now that I have, I have to say it’s made a big difference.
 The reason why this is recommended is simple.

 Silicones aren’t necessarily a bad thing, but there is a reason they are not recommended for curly hair.
 Most silicones are not water-soluble, so if you’re using a mild shampoo, it might not wash away all the silicones.
 And silicones can build up.
 Once they build up, they can weigh down your curls, diminish definition and straighten out the curls.
 So it’s just easier to go silicone-free.

-But, if you do use products with silicones, maybe choose ones that contain less them.
+If you do use products with silicones, choose ones that contain less them.
 And if you’re using products with silicones, you need a shampoo that gets rid of the silicones too, which then needs to be, well, not that mild.
 Which gets us to the next guestion:

 Why go sulfate free – and why should you choose mild shampoos?

 Sulfates are detergents and they are used a lot in cosmetics as cleaning and foaming agents.

 It is recommended to treat curly hair with sulfate-free products.
 Why?
 Because sulfates are considered quite harsh, and they can strip your scalp and hair from it’s natural oils.
 And those oils are actually useful and they protect your scalp while giving moisture to your hair.